Latest on negotiations for 2020 MLB season: Rob...

 - News Article

-Latest on negotiations for 2020 MLB season: Rob Manfred 'not confident' there will be a season
+Latest on negotiations for 2020 MLB season: Rob Manfred says framework for season was reached

 The league and Players Association have so far been unable to reach an agreement that would lead to the start of the 2020 MLB season.